 - Replace the sports courts, pickle ball and basketball court or multi-purpose court, and ensure properly draining playing surfaces.

-- Add a picnic shelter near the play features.
+- Add a picnic shelter and zip line if budget allows.